Overland Park, Kansas: Religion

 Overland Park is highly populated by Protestants, reflective of the overall population of the state of Kansas.
 Large Baptist, Methodist, Nazarene and Pentecostal churches dot the landscape of Overland Park as well as its neighboring suburbs.
 Also, Overland Park is home to a significant number of Roman Catholics.
 Overland Park falls within the boundaries of the Archdiocese of Kansas City in Kansas.
 Parishes such as St. Michael the Archangel, Holy Cross, Holy Spirit, Ascension and Queen of the Holy Rosary serve Catholics in Overland Park.
 Holy Cross offers a Spanish mass for the Hispanic community in the city.

 Overland Park is also served by a number of synagogues: Congregation Beth Israel Abraham Voliner, an Orthodox synagogue established in Kansas City, Missouri, in 1894.
 Other Orthodox synagogues include the Chabad House Center which serves as the Chabad Headquarters for Kansas and Missouri, and the Torah Learning Center.
 There are several other synagogues, too, including Kehilath Israel, Congregation Beth Torah, and The Temple, Congregation B'nai Jehudah.

 Overland Park is also home to a relatively small Muslim population.
 The Islamic Center of Johnson County serves as a mosque and a community center for Muslims in Overland Park.
 There is also a growing Hindu, Sikh, and Buddhist population in Overland Park and surrounding areas.

 In popular culture

 Overland Park is the setting of the 2008 documentary series High School Confidential, the 2009–2011 television series, United States of Tara, and the web series The Most Popular Girls in School.

 Notable people

-People who were born in, or have lived in, Overland Park include film directors Michael Almereyda (Hamlet) and Darren Lynn Bousman (Saw), actors Rob Riggle, Tom Kane, Paul Rudd, Jason Sudeikis, Sarah Lancaster, John Lehr, David Dastmalchian,eSports player Johnathan Wendel, and musician couple Waxahatchee and Kevin Morby.
+People who were born in, or have lived in, Overland Park include film directors Michael Almereyda (Hamlet) and Darren Lynn Bousman (Saw), actors Rob Riggle, Tom Kane, Paul Rudd, Jason Sudeikis, Sarah Lancaster, John Lehr, David Dastmalchian, eSports player Johnathan Wendel, and musician couple Waxahatchee and Kevin Morby and Musician Lajon Witherspoon.